vic-ma/howtodismantle.github.io/_posts/2023-11-24-Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.md

 We often see screens in factories with technical drawings of their products.
 This is most common in manual/semi-manual production and quality management.

 Besides purely technical drawings, other unstructured data is also displayed: step-by-step guides, quality check instructions, and other documentation.
-The de-facto standard format for all these documents is PDF.
+The de facto standard format for all these documents is PDF.

 This article explains how to use a Sharepoint document library to store these PDFs and download them in Peakboard Designer, so you can present them to the end users.

 ## The Sharepoint document library

-The screenshot shows just a regular document library in a typical Office 365 environment.
-Within the linbrary we see a subdirectory called "Current" that contains all up-to-date documents.
-The old ones are somewhere in "Archive".
-Let's pretend our comapny is producing three different products named P01-P03, so we create a techical drawing for each product and name the pdf accordingly.
-The pdf x.pdf just contains a red cross and is used as a placeholder for situations, when no useful data is presented.
+The following screenshot shows a regular document library in a typical Office 365 environment.
+Within the library, there is a subdirectory called "Current," which contains all up-to-date documents.
+The old ones are stored somewhere in "Archive."

+Let's pretend our company produces three different products, named P01-P03.
+So we create a technical drawing for each product and name the PDF accordingly.
+The file `x.pdf` just contains a red cross, and it is used as a placeholder for situations when no useful data is presented.

 ![image](/assets/2023-11-24/010.png)

 ## Linking the Peakboard project to Sharepoint

-After creating a new Peakboard project we add a new resource to project (right click on resources -> cloud resource -> Sharepoint).
-You need to authentitcate against your O365 account and have enough rights to access the document storage.
-The hierarchical storage might get complicated in very large organisations with many Sharepoint sites or OneDrive instances.
-As you see in the screenshot, if you drill deep enough you will find the needed document library and can select the x.pdf as the ultimate placeholder for the project.
+After creating a new Peakboard project, we add a new resource to the project (right click on resources -> cloud resource -> Sharepoint).
+You need to authenticate against your O365 account and have enough rights to access the document storage.

+The hierarchical storage might get complicated in large organisations with many Sharepoint sites or OneDrive instances.
+As you can see in the screenshot, if you dig deep enough, you will find the needed document library and can select the x.pdf as the ultimate placeholder for the project.

 ![image](/assets/2023-11-24/020.png)